rolo5555/rolo5555/README.md

 - 👋 Hi, I’m @rolo5555.
-- 👀 I’m interested in learn as much as i can.
+- 👀 I’m interested in learn as much as I can.
-- 🌱 I’m currently learning AWS.
-- 💞️ I’m looking to collaborate on any types of projects.
 - 📫 How to reach me : rolando.cabrera@ib.edu.ar

 <!---